Dean's Office

 As a native of Boston, Lindsay has always had a passion for working with youth and young adults.
 She spent many years working in various non-profit agencies throughout the city of Boston doing Youth Development work.
 Lindsay received a Bachelor's degree in Counseling and Social Work from Lesley University in Cambridge, MA, and is continuing her education at Northeastern University, where she is pursuing a Master of Education in Higher Education Administration.

-Student Outreach and Support
+Student Support

 Erin Flood

-Assistant Dean for Student Outreach and Support
+Associate Dean for Student Support

-As the Assistant Dean for Student Outreach and Support, Erin provides and coordinates resources, supports, and services for students facing challenges both in and outside of the classroom.
+As the Associate Dean for Student Support, Erin provides and coordinates resources, supports, and services for students facing challenges both in and outside of the classroom.
 She oversees the medical leave process, facilitates students' returns from hospitalizations, and provides overarching support for students experiencing personal and health challenges.
 Erin works in coordination with each member of the Dean of Student Affairs Office, as well as partners in Health and WellnessResidential LifeAcademic Advising, and many other departments to help ensure the wellbeing and personal development of all undergraduate and graduate students.

-She is a proud Tufts alum who joined the Student Affairs team in 2020.
+She is a proud Tufts alum who joined the Student Life team in 2020.
 Erin holds a BS in Psychology and Religion from Tufts, and an EdM in Human Development and Psychology from Harvard.
 Her background in higher education includes experience in academic and career advising, program development, teaching, and research.
 She is deeply passionate about assessment, Irish folk music, and clever Excel formulas.

 Nadia Vargas

-Associate Director for Student Outreach and Support
+Associate Director for Student Support

-As the Associate Director for Student Outreach and Support, Nadia assists students in coordinating services to help them thrive despite challenges they may face during their time at Tufts.
+As the Associate Director for Student Support, Nadia assists students in coordinating services to help them thrive despite challenges they may face during their time at Tufts.
 She supports students working through medical, academic, personal, emotional, and social challenges working in concert with other offices on campus such as Health and WellnessResidential LifeAcademic Advising, and many other departments to center the well-being and personal development of all undergraduate and graduate students.

 Prior to joining the Student Outreach and Support team, Nadia spent 3 years working with the Office of Residential Life and Learning at Tufts.
 She worked at other universities and brings experience in academic advising, community standards, multicultural student affairs, and crisis management.
 Nadia holds a BA in Ethnic Studies and Political Science from UC Berkeley, and an MEd in Higher Education from UMass Amherst.
 She is passionate about learning new things, headlining concerts in her car, naps, and Starbucks.